Table of contents

 pull request causing conflicts on the remote

-main branch could also lose some merged changes.
+main branch could also lose some merged changes without updating.

-feature branches have the same updates with the
+feature branches have the same updates as the

 How to do this?